-Field What Should Be Entered Here Example here Title Enter a short, descriptive title for your performance measure.
+Field What Should Be Entered Here Example Title Enter a short, descriptive title for your performance measure.
 Different aligned performance measures should have different titles so that they can be easily referenced.
 Disaster Preparedness Education Problem Statement Briefly describe the problem your program will address with this performance measure.
-Your description should provide just enough context that the program's theory of change will be evident without referencing the application narrative or logic model.
 Also address any definitions from the Performance Measures Instructions that are relevant to the aligned measure as a whole, e.g. definition of "economically disadvantaged."
-A community need survey conducted last year indicates that residents in communities our state that are at-risk of disaster lack basic knowledge of disaster preparedness.
+A community need survey conducted last year indicates that residents in communities or state that are at-risk of disaster lack basic knowledge of disaster preparedness.
 Selected Interventions Select only the interventions that contribute to the outcomes of this aligned performance measure.
 For applicant-determined interventions, enter a one or two word description of the intervention.
-Training Description of Interventions Describe the design and dosage of the interventions Ten full-time AmeriCorps members will deliver disaster preparedness training to you have selected. youth and community residents, focusing on developing individual and family preparedness for home fires, tornadoes, earthquakes and flooding.
+Training Description of Interventions Describe the design and dosage of the interventions you have selected.
+Ten full-time AmeriCorps members will deliver disaster preparedness training to youth and community residents, focusing on developing individual and family preparedness for home fires, tornadoes, earthquakes and flooding.

 Members will focus activities on those communities identified to be most at-risk for disaster and will deliver presentations to an average of 300 individuals per month for 10 months.
 Output Either select National Performance Measure output(s) or enter your own output title.
 If entering an applicant-determined output, it should be clear what the output is counting.
 Number of individuals that received CNCS-supported services in disaster preparedness.
 Select Method Select the data collection method you will use to measure the output.
 If the National Performance Measure(s) you have selected require a specific instrument, you must select that instrument.
 Attendance log, tracking system Instrument Description In this text field you must provide the dosage that is necessary to be counted in the output, the name of the instrument you will use to measure the output, a clear description of what the instrument will measure, and an explanation of how you will ensure that beneficiaries are not double counted.
-Also Individuals sign an attendance log at member presentations.
+Also describe how the instrument is sufficient to meet the data collection requirements outlined in the Performance Measures Instructions, if applicable.
+Individuals sign an attendance log at member presentations.
 Program staff enters participant information into our internal tracking system, which can identify and consolidate duplicate entries and ensure that individuals are not counted more than once.